Stuttgart: Rail links

 Stuttgart is a hub in the Intercity-Express and Intercity networks of Deutsche Bahn AG (DB), with through services to most other major German cities.
 It also operates international services to Strasbourg, Vienna, Zürich and Paris (five times a day, journey time 3 hours 11 minutes).

 Long-distance trains stop at Stuttgart Hauptbahnhof, the city's main line terminus, which is also used by Interregio-Express, Regional-Express and Regionalbahn trains for services to stations in the Stuttgart metropolitan area.
 The local rail networks (see above) operate underneath the terminus.

 Stuttgart also has its own rail freight centre with marshalling yards and a container terminal in the Obertürkheim area of Hedelfingen.

 Rail: The Stuttgart 21 project

 After years of political debate and controversy, plans were approved in October 2007 to convert the existing above-ground main train station to an underground through station.
 The Stuttgart 21 project will include the rebuilding of surface and underground lines connecting the station in Stuttgart's enclosed central valley with existing railway and underground lines.
-Building work started in 2010 with controversial modifications to the Hauptbahnhof and was slated to be completed in 2019, then 2021 and now 2025.
+Building work started in 2010 with controversial modifications to the Hauptbahnhof and was slated to be completed in 2019, but ongoing delays mean completion will be no sooner than 2027.